navcoin/navcoin-org/content/for-individuals/index.md

   {{< step
       titleText="Step 4: Secure the network"
       imgSrc="/images/for-beginners/beg-secure-network.svg"
-      text="If you’re running the NavCoin Core wallet, then you have the option to stake your coins and earn rewards at 4% pa.
-There are a range of devices to make staking easier and lot’s of information created by the community to help get you set up."
+      text="If you’re running the NavCoin Core wallet, then you have the option to stake your coins and receive staking rewards at 4% per annum.
+There are a range of devices to make staking easier and lots of information created by the community to help get you set up."
   >}}
   {{< step
       titleText="Step 5: Spend NavCoin"